-Donaldson is taught by Mrs Brindley.
+Donaldson is taught by Miss Brooks.

 In Year 1 we support the children to make the transition from Early Years to the Key Stage 1 curriculum.
 We start the year by learning what makes a good superhero.
 Throughout the year, we use lots of exciting stories and nonfiction books to inspire our learning.
 Daily phonics lessons help us to develop our literacy skills and prepare us to be confident in reading and writing.

 Spring 1 – Andy Goldsworthy And Winter

 We will set a booklet of half termly learning in the first week of every half term including reading, mental maths and spelling.
 This will be sent home as a booklet but can also be found on the website under Home Learning, Year 1 half termly.

 In September, we ask the question “What makes a good superhero?” and celebrate our learning in a superhero showcase at the end of the half term.

 After half term, we study the questions “What makes Autumn special?” and “How does Jesus’ birth light up winter?”.
 The highlight of this term is the trip to the woods we take to see the season of Autumn take shape.